MarcRussell2/car-accident-analysis/README.md

   <img src="main/img/precip_counts.png" width = 600>
 </p>

 For small amounts of precipitation, we notice a steep decline as precipitation increases.
 For precipitation near 10 inches per hour we see a significant increase in accident counts.
-This is likely a result of the human psychological tendancy to prefer 'round' numbers; this is often refered to as 'round number bias'.
+This is likely a result of the human psychological tendency to prefer 'round' numbers; this is often referred to as 'round number bias'.

 #### Visibility:
 Does visibility negatively correlate with number of accident?